Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This camera has a microSD card slot, so users can expand the storage.
 It features a handy mirror to facilitate capturing selfies.
 The camera is compact for easy transportation.

 The Polaroid Snap 13.0MP digital camera blends the classic features of legacy Polaroids with advanced tech, allowing users to enjoy a bit of both worlds.
-It boasts an optical viewfinder that will appeal to enthusiast photographers.
-This camera is compact, fitting easily in pockets and purses.
+It boasts an optical viewfinder, like the FujiFilm Instax Wide 300, that will appeal to enthusiast photographers.
+Just like its sister, the Polaroid Snap Instant Digital Camera, this camera is compact, fitting easily in pockets and purses.
 It uses a zero-ink system that prevents the kinds of messes associated with toner-equipped cameras.
 However, the images produced by this camera have a relatively low resolution.

 This camera produces instant 2×3 inch prints to help families preserve memories.
 It also has internal storage space, so users can save the images in digital format.
 A microSD card slot lets photographers insert cards with a maximum capacity of 32GB.
 Featuring various picture modes, this camera enables users to take photos in a wide variety of situations.
 This camera has a built-in selfie mirror for capturing selfies.
 A self-timer lets users take photos that include all family members.